HYUB3/project/README.md

 ## Description
 ***
-We created a program to analyze customer supplied data and extract it, especially a project to show and save information in graphs as png files and csv files to make a data file to check easily.
+We have created a module to extract and analyze customer-supplied data, especially a project to show and save information in graphs and csv files to make modulation performance of the modulator easier to see.

 ## Prerequisite